pebble-dev/RebbleOS/docs/debian_build.md

     pebble ping --emulator aplite
 ```

-As the SDK is no longer available from an official source, this example uses an archived version from [this](https://github.com/aveao/PebbleArchive/) GitHub repository
+As the SDK is no longer available from an official source, this example uses an archived version from [this](https://github.com/aveao/PebbleArchive/) GitHub repository.
+URL for the pypkjs module is also used from the [backup repository](https://github.com/ltpitt/vagrant-pebble-sdk).